klogg/fl2000_drm/README.md

 ## Open questions
  * How the DDC node is attached to the DRM slave encoder?
  * Can FL2000DX support USB Bulk Streams?
  * How many planes are there in FL2000DX?
+ * Any additional pixel formats for FL2000DX except ones in original drivers?
+ * Any need in pixel format modifiers for FL2000DX?